What are the differences between 3G, 4G, 5G?

-5G (or fifth generation) networks represent the latest and most advanced technology currently available.
+5G networks represent the latest and most advanced technology currently available.
 With incredibly fast download and upload speeds and reduced latency, 5G networks can provide speeds up to 100 times faster than 4G.
 This makes them ideal for applications such as autonomous vehicles, virtual reality experiences, and remote robotic control.

 In summary, while all three generations of networks provide reliable connectivity, the speed, capacity, and latency will improve with each upgrade.
 Therefore, as we move forward, we can expect to see even faster and more reliable connectivity with each new generation of technology.